UPPMAX/programming_formalisms/docs/git/contribute.md

 ## Exercises

-### Exercise 1: Practice merge conflicts between branches using GitHub.
+### Exercise 1: Practice merge conflicts between branches using GitHub

 Do the same step in

 **FIX** Make a GH version